 top of page

-My practice is guided by personal exploration and understanding of my cultural identity.
+My practice is rooted in personal exploration and a deep understanding of my cultural identity.
 The journey of self-reflection and discovery begins with the history of colonization and migration in Belize.
-I am a multicultural Belizean American, and my existence is a result of the colonial experience in the Caribbean.
-My culture has resisted historical occupation through rebellions and boycotts.
-This fostered the creation of a national identity known as Creole.
-I am a product of colonization, which inherently implies an attempted erasure of my ancestral roots.
+As a multicultural Belizean American, my existence is a direct result of the colonial experience in the Caribbean.
+My culture has long resisted historical occupation through acts of rebellion and boycott, ultimately fostering the creation of a national identity known as Creole.
+I am a product of colonization—an experience that inherently implies an attempted erasure of my ancestral roots.

 bottom of page